 - painful urination

 Are you worried about your abdominal pain?
 Has it lasted more than a few days?
-If you answered yes to both questions, it’s time to see your doctor.
-If you don’t already have a provider, our Healthline FindCare tool can help you connect to physicians in your area.
+If you answered yes to both questions, it’s time to call your doctor.

 Until then, pay attention to your pain and see if anything eases it.
 The bottom line?
-Listen to your body and see your doctor sooner rather than later if the pain persists.
+Listen to your body and speak with your doctor sooner rather than later if the pain persists.